Poncelet property of planar elliptic integrable Kepler billiards: The foci-chords and the foci-caustic circle

 \end{prop}

 For fixed $a_{\mathbf{K}}>c_{\mathbf{K}}>0$, we call such a pair of $(a, R)$ \emph{admissible}.

-\begin{proof} The Hill's region of the Kepler problem with semi major axis $a$ is the disk $D(F, 2 a)$ centered at $F$, which has to contain some point $\mathbf{K}$ and in particular its pericenter, which has distant $a_{\mathbf{K}}-c_{\mathbf{K}}$ from $F$.
+\begin{proof} The Hill's region is the projection in configuration space of the energy hypersurface.
+The particle is allowed to move only in this region.
+The Hill's region of the Kepler problem with semi major axis $a$ is the disk $D(F, 2 a)$ centered at $F$, which has to contain some point $\mathbf{K}$ and in particular its pericenter, which has distance $a_{\mathbf{K}}-c_{\mathbf{K}}$ from $F$.
 We thus have the first condition.

-Also the Hill's region $D(F, 2 a)$ has to contain the second orbital focus, so it has to intersect the foci circle $S(F', R)$.
-This is equivalent to say that the closest point from $S(F', R)$ to $F$ is in $D(F, 2 a)$.
+Also, the Hill's region $D(F, 2 a)$ has to contain the second orbital focus, so it has to intersect the foci circle $S(F', R)$.
+This is equivalent to saying that the closest point from $S(F', R)$ to $F$ is in $D(F, 2 a)$.
 We thus get

 and thus

 On a point of reflection $P$, if a corresponding second orbital focus is $F_{1}$, then we have by the two-foci definition of ellipses

 so we have